grantj-re3/BadLieGolf/Links_BunkerGreenside.md

   * ball forward in stance
   * weight on front foot
   * shaft must be vertical at address (or even slightly tilted away from the target) when viewed from the front
-  * open the club face
+  * open the club face and keep the club face open during downswing, impact and follow through
-  * do not release wrists much at impact or follow through (i.e. keep the club face open)
+  * fold arms and hinge wrists during backswing; fold arms and re-hinge wrists during follow through [but some say do not release wrists much at impact or follow through]
 - Since we are going to hit the sand and not the ball, this requires a lot of energy, hence:
-  * take a good length backswing
+  * take a good length, wristy backswing / follow through
+  * generate a lot of club head speed at impact with the sand
   * thump the sand
   * make first contact with the sand about 2" behind the ball
   * take a shallow divit (about 1" deep)
-  * continue with the follow through
+  * continue with a wristy follow through
-  * rotate your body and finish facing the target
+  * rotate your body and finish facing the target [but some say only rotate the body a little]
 - So we have plenty of loft to get the ball out of the bunker:
   * use a wide stance which brings the body and hands low
   * make a fairly steep backswing by: